Jastine94/CPSC_310/UI.md

 To use the courses explorer:
 - Click the Courses Explore tab once the server has started
 - Add the courses dataset into the server
+- To sort by more than one filter, hold ctrl + click on the filters you want to sort
+	- i.e. ctrl+click on most passing and ctrl+click on courses average to filter by both most passing and courses average

 To use the rooms explorer: